mattnish/rad/README.md

 COMING SOON
 ```
 WrapperOverrideCSS     //css to be applied after default css
-AbsoluterOverrideCSS   //css to be applied after default css
 WrapperAddClass         //class name to be added to default wrapper created
-AbsoluterAddClass         //class name to be added to default absoluter created

 A throttle on the resizing...
 ```